-On February 17, President Obama signed into law the American Recovery and Reinvestment Act—an economic stimulus plan totaling $787 billion in federal spending and tax cuts.
-For small business owners who don’t want to wade through the actual document, the Better Business Bureau offers a summary on some items in the stimulus package that might benefit them.
+Central Alabama – March 5, 2009 - On February 17, President Obama signed into law the American Recovery and Reinvestment Act—an economic stimulus plan totaling $787 billion in federal spending and tax cuts.
+For small business owners who don’t want to wade through the actual document, Better Business Bureau offers a summary on some items in the stimulus package that might benefit them.

 The main goal of the stimulus package is to spur job creation—Congressional Budget Office estimates that employment could increase by as much as 3.6 million jobs by 2010—with the concept being that more jobs will provide additional assistance to struggling consumers and businesses.
 For business owners, this means increased federal spending on projects—such as funding for the U.S. Small Business Administration to assist businesses with financing needs—and small businesses can also look forward to some tax breaks.

-“The stimulus package is addressing the troubled economy from many angles, and while most of us will receive benefits as an individual through tax breaks, there are perks for business owners as well,” said Barb Grieman, interim president of the Better Business Bureau of MN and ND.
+“The stimulus package is addressing the troubled economy from many angles, and while most of us will receive benefits as an individual through tax breaks, there are perks for business owners as well,” said David Smitherman, BBB President/CEO.
 “Experts agree that a healthy job market goes hand-in-hand with a healthy economy, and frankly, many businesses need the help immediately to stem the tide of employee lay offs.”

 Following are examples of how the American Recovery and Reinvestment Act will benefit small businesses nationwide:

 Small Business Financing

 The U.S. Small Business Administration will receive $730 million from the stimulus package—more than doubling their operating budget from 2008— to help assist businesses with financing.

 According to a press release from the SBA, funds will be divided among many programs including: